Translate

 2012 Fresno County African American Graduation ceremony held at Fresno Memorial Auditorium.
 Hosted by San Joaquin Chapter of Delta Sigma Theta Sorority Inc. -snip- Notice the different designs of kente stoles that these students are wearing.

-Based on my experience (and reinforced by online sources including YouTube videos, most kente cloth stoles that were worn in the United States prior to around 2012 had a gold, red, green, blue, and black color combination.
-This color combination appears to have been the one that was most often worn by African Americans and other Black students in the United States who were graduating from universities or other academic institutions.
+Based on my experience (and reinforced by online sources including YouTube videos), most kente cloth stoles that were worn in the United States prior to (around) 2012 had a orange (gold/yellow?) red, green, blue, and black color combination.
+That particular color combination appears to have been the one that was most often worn by African Americans and other Black students in the United States who were graduating from universities or other academic institutions.

 Pelosi Kneels With Other Democrats in 'Moment of Silence'